sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

-# For letter o, information about installed packages
+# For first letter o, information about installation packages

 <details>
 <summary>objectweb-asm</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Java bytecode manipulation and analysis framework
+Short desc    : Java bytecode manipulation and analysis framework
 URL          : http://asm.ow2.org/
-Лицензия     : BSD
+License      : BSD
-Описание     : ASM is an all purpose Java bytecode manipulation and analysis
+Descript     : ASM is an all purpose Java bytecode manipulation and analysis
              : framework.
 It can be used to modify existing classes or dynamically
              : generate classes, directly in binary form.
 Provided common
              : transformations and analysis algorithms allow to easily assemble